qeqar/system-stats-consul-template-plugin/README.md

 # system-stats-consul-template-plugin
-Get Systemstats to use in Consule Template
+Get system stats to use in Consul Template

-Plugin based on [gopsutil](https://github.com/shirou/gopsutil) use system stats in Consule Template. f.e. calculate HEAP for Java APPS.
+Plugin based on [gopsutil](https://github.com/shirou/gopsutil) use system stats in Consul Template. f.e. calculate HEAP for Java APPs.

 ## Syntax